Event Information Pack

 There will be no weigh-in for U12 lifters.
 Openers and paperwork will still be completed 2 hours before competition.

-Results will be based on technical points, with an emphasis on safe, efficient lifting. - Under 13 – Under 17s:
+Results will be based on technical points, with an emphasis on safe, efficient lifting.
+The lifter will score the most points through the highest combination of technique points scored and the weight lifted in kilograms in the best two lifts of the Snatch and the Clean and Jerk. - Under 13 – Under 17s:

 If a lifter weighs over or under their selected category on the day, they will be moved into the correct category and remain in full competition - not as a guest.
 Their results will be transferred accordingly. - Bodyweight Category Changes: